linxule/linxule.github.io/_pages/cv.md

   * Graduate Student At-Large

 * University of Notre Dame, 2015 - 2016
-  * Master of Science in Accountancy
+  * MSc in Accountancy

 * University of Notre Dame, 2011 - 2015
-  * Master of Science in Accountancy
+  * BBA in Accounting
 Experience
 ====
 * University of Chicago, Booth School of Business, 2018 - 2019